OmegaGodzilla66/PYSON/README.md

 v0.0.1: Initial launch!
 Basic reading features for a .cnf file.
 Current compatible types are string, int, and list. <br>

 ### Dev comments ###
+0.0.8: I (computingSquid) have had to resort to drastic measures to get my pull request approved. coolSchnoodle was forced to say "uwu"
 0.0.5: <br>
 Wahoo!
 Porting to github!...oh shoot now I have to rename everything.
 0.0.4: <br>